Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Decision-framework

 When the functional form of the posterior distribution is unknown, the rejection probability can be concluded from an MCMC sample of $L$ draws from the posterior distribution of $\bm{\delta} (\bm{x})$.
 Equation \ref{eq:rejection_pop} is then applied in practice as:

-In a situation with multiple outcome variables, superiority and inferiority can be defined in multiple ways, resulting in different rejection regions \citep[e.g][]{Pocock1987,Pocock1997,OBrien1984,Prentice1997,Tang1993,Zhao2007}.
+In a situation with multiple dependent variables, superiority and inferiority can be defined in multiple ways, resulting in different rejection regions \citep[e.g][]{Pocock1987,Pocock1997,OBrien1984,Prentice1997,Tang1993,Zhao2007}.
 Although not intended as an exhaustive overview, we list three possible rules and graphically present their rejection regions in Figure \ref{fig:decision_space}.
-Two of these rules (which we refer to as the "Any" and "All" rules) are presented as part of the regulatory guideline regarding multiple endpoints \citep{FDA2017} and have been extensively discussed in literature \citep[e.g.][]{ChuangStein2006,Sozu2010,Sozu2016,Xiong2005}.
+Two of these rules (which we refer to as the "Any" and "All" rules) are presented as part of the regulatory guideline regarding multiple endpoints, as presented by the Food and Drug Administraction \citet{FDA2017} and have been extensively discussed in literature \citep[e.g.,][]{ChuangStein2006,Sozu2010,Sozu2016,Xiong2005}.
 The third rule ("Compensatory") is a - relatively unknown - flexible alternative that weighs benefits and risks of treatments by their (clinical) relevance \citep{Murray2016,Kavelaars2020}.
+A more elaborate comparison of these rules can be found in \citet{Kavelaars2020}.

 \begin{enumerate}